alisdair/team-time-zone/NOTES.md

 Serializer basically done!
 Except for the profile hash for users.

 I think the next task is to sort out the token mugning in an authorizer.
 Either that or building out the real UI with our working mirage test data.

+---

+Look into making [torii](https://github.com/Vestorly/torii) work with Slack.
+Notes:

+* Appears to not set a STATE parameter; easiest way to check this is to try it
+* Only gets us as far as the authentication code, which we still need to send to our server to get the acccess token
+* Works with ember-simple-auth, but I'm not sure how